-Here some of Europe’s largest remaining tracts of unbroken, old-growth forest and alpine grassland mingle with pasture once used for grazing, with the snow-covered peaks of the Retezat as a backdrop.
+The Tarcu Mountains host some of Europe’s largest remaining tracts of unbroken, old-growth forest, where alpine grassland mingles with pasture once used for grazing, and the snow-covered peaks of the Retezat provide a dramatic backdrop.

 Tarcu Mountains Natura 2000 Reserve was established in 2007 by the Romanian Ministry for Environment and Sustainable Development.
 Within its protected area is an astonishing variety of virgin and quasi-virgin forest, much of which is still relatively inaccessible.
 Around one third of the area is covered by virgin forest, some 20% of which consists of trees with an average age of between 165 and 185 years – something that is extremely rare in Romania and elsewhere in Europe at this latitude.